We have also recently discussed some of the results of propaganda.

 In the more distant past we began a series that looked into the mental damage propaganda-deceit has had upon the citizenry (Etiology of Social Dementia, Sept.
 2009, through Etiology of Social Dementia - 8, Dec.
 2012).

 In today's post we will take a look at how it happens, beginning with a CIA project called Operation Mockingbird:

 Later that year Wisner established Mockingbird, a program to influence the domestic American media.
 Wisner recruited Philip Graham (Washington Post) to run the project within the industry.
 Graham himself recruited others who had worked for military intelligence during the war.
 This included James Truitt, Russell Wiggins, Phil Geyelin, John Hayes and Alan Barth.
 Others like Stewart Alsop, Joseph Alsop and James Reston, were recruited from within the Georgetown Set.
-According to Deborah Davis (Katharine the Great): "By the early 1950s, Wisner 'owned' respected members of the New York Times, Newsweek, CBS and other communications vehicles."(Operation Mockingbird, emphasis added).
+According to Deborah Davis (Katharine the Great): "By the early 1950s, Wisner 'owned' respected members of the New York Times, Newsweek, CBS and other communications vehicles."(Operation Mockingbird, [they are hiding or jamming it, so use The Wayback Machine record] emphasis added).
 The "free press" became a tool for government propaganda, and that situation continues down to the present time:

 In 1951 Allen W. Dulles persuaded Cord Meyer to join the CIA.
 However, there is evidence that he was recruited several years earlier and had been spying on the liberal organizations he had been a member of in the later 1940s.
 According to Deborah Davis, Meyer became Mockingbird's "principal operative".